brendenlake/archive-CCM-site/README.md

 Reuben Feinman
 reuben.feinman@nyu.edu (TBD; 60 5th Ave., Room 609)

 Anselm Rothe
 anselm@nyu.edu (TBD)

-**Summary**: This course provides a survey of computational approaches to understanding human intelligence and cognition.
+**Summary**: This course surveys the leading computational frameworks for understanding human intelligence and cognition.
 Both psychologists and data scientists are working with increasingly large quantities of human behavioral data.
-Computational cognitive modeling is the project of understanding behavioral data (and the mind and brain, more generally) by building computational models of the cognitive processes that produce the data.
-We will cover the goals, philosophy, and technical concepts behind computational cognitive modeling.
+Computational cognitive modeling aims to understand behavioral data and the mind and brain, more generally, by building computational models of the cognitive processes that produce the data.
+This course introduces the goals, philosophy, and technical concepts behind computational cognitive modeling.

-Lectures will cover artificial neural networks (deep learning), reinforcement learning, Bayesian modeling, model comparison and fitting, classification, probabilistic graphical models, and program induction.
-Examples span a broad set of psychological abilities including learning, categorization, language, memory, decision making, and reasoning.
-Homework assignments include examining and implementing the modeling ideas surveyed in class.
-Students will leave the course with a richer understanding of how computational modeling advances cognitive science, how cognitive science can inform research in machine learning and AI, and how to fit and evaluate cognitive models for understanding behavioral data.
+The lectures cover artificial neural networks (deep learning), reinforcement learning, Bayesian modeling, model comparison and fitting, classification, probabilistic graphical models, and program induction.
+Modeling examples span a broad set of psychological abilities including learning, categorization, language, memory, decision making, and reasoning.
+The homework assignments include examining and implementing the models surveyed in class.
+Students will leave the course with a richer understanding of how computational modeling advances cognitive science, how cognitive science can inform research in machine learning and AI, and how to fit and evaluate cognitive models to understand behavioral data.

 Please note that this syllabus is not final and there may be further adjustments.